dfinity/http-proxy/README.md

 ### Setting up dependencies

-The following steps can be used to setup the proxy for local development and to package it to your system architecture.
+The following steps can be used to set up the proxy for local development and package it for your system architecture.

-This will setup yarn with the latest stable release.
+This will set up Yarn with the latest stable release.
 ```bash
 corepack enable
 corepack prepare yarn@3.5.0 --activate